What We Do

 Intentionally taking time to be still, to reflect on faith and experiences through silence, contemplation, and prayer.

-We devote one gathering a month to reflection, which is a time to sit, be still, and listen.
+We devote one gathering a month to reflect, contemplate, and/or simply be mindful.
 We live in a world filled with noise, activity, and distractions.
 We might find ourselves to be exhausted, unsatisfied, disconnected.
-The gathering is intended to create space that allows for reconnecting with oneself and with God simply by breathing, being, and listening.
+The gathering is intended to create space that allows for reconnecting with oneself and/or with God simply by breathing, being, and listening.
+The evening is also intended to give us tools to incorporate this into regular life.

 Learning how to navigate different beliefs, ideologies, and cultures because we value how those differences expand our understanding and awareness of both God and others.